 - Adopt-A-Shelf: Help keep the library shelves clean and organized

-- Online Sales: Take photos of books already listed for online sale
+- Online Sales: Look up values of donated books, enter higher value books online, take photos of books already listed for online sale

 - National Night Out: Assist with spreading the word about the Friends and the Library